terenkur/terrenkur/README.md

 Games are linked to polls through the new `poll_games` table defined in `supabase/schema.sql`.
 The `games` table now also stores `background_image` URLs for thumbnails.

+When rendering the roulette wheel these images are clipped into each slice.
+If an image cannot be loaded, for example due to cross-origin restrictions, the wheel falls back to a color fill so it continues to function.

 Moderators can toggle accepting votes and vote editing via the `/api/accept_votes` and `/api/allow_edit` endpoints (also available in the Settings modal).
 When voting is closed or editing disabled, the frontend disables the vote controls.

 To see the current poll visualized as a spinning wheel, open the homepage.
 Games are eliminated from the wheel one by one as it spins until a final winner remains.
 This does not remove anything from the database; it's only a visual way to pick a random game.